clodon2/LeArmObjectFinder/README.md

 The original searching method for the arm is with a sonar distance sensor.
 We scan horizontally and see if the distance changes, if it does there is an object there.
 See [sonarFind.cpp](sonarFind.cpp) and [sonarFind.h](sonarFind.h).

 ## Grabbing
 The grabbing algorithm scans around the object that was detected and determines roughly how big it is and how to grab it.
+See [grab.cpp](grab.cpp) and [grab.h](grab.h).

 ## Camera
 A camera with on-board processing (AMB82-Mini) will be implemented.
 This camera will be coded with object detection algorithms in openCV/Yolo.
 Over software serial communication, we will take the data gathered from the camera and send it to the arduino, and then send it to the grab function.